March 2026 DRAFT Minutes

 7 members of the public

-Budget set 2.9pc going up 119M road budget for the whole road network in Lincolnshire
+ Budget has been set with an increase of 2.9% which will give £119M road budget for the whole road network in Lincolnshire

-Changed the process of repairing potholes – cut and fill with edges sealed properly.
-Takes more time and costs more but should last longer.
+ Changed the process of repairing potholes – cut and fill with edges sealed properly.
+This takes more time and costs more but should last longer.

-Barrier Bank closure – survey back and meeting with the team on the 16th for an update.
-No money in budget for this year – closed for the foreseeable.
+ Barrier Bank closure – survey back and meeting with the team on the 16th for an update.
+No money in budget for this year so the road will remain closed for the foreseeable future.

-LGR Govt have 4 options for Lincolnshire – LCC website has links to comment on the options.
+ Local Government Reform: The Government have received 4 options for Lincolnshire and the LCC website has links to comment on the options.

-Q: Cllr Woolf really large pothole just before Crowland roundabout
+Q: Cllr Woolf asked about a really large pothole just before the Crowland roundabout

 Q: Applegreen to Boston no potholes, but to Peterborough full of potholes.
 Did we get a dodgy bit of tarmac?